ricky-deriv/iac-pre-import/README.md

 A script to generate terraform files from existing infrastructure using Terraformer.

 ## Setup
+- ensure the following packages are installed: jq, terraform, docker, terraformer
 - ensure AWS credentials is are added as environment variables.
-- ensure jq package exists.

 ## Flow
 - installs Terraformer if not exist